scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Just eating regular food today, tomorrow will be back to Soylent though.

+### Day 106

+As anticipated, lunch and dinner of soylent today.
+Thing that I haven't done in a while though was go for a little over a mile run.
+That was before dinner, and when I sat down and had some soylent afterward.
+Hm!
+Hm!
+It was even better than usual.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/